What Faculty Members Need to know about Student Conduct Procedures

 - Participating in an activity that substantially and materially disrupts the normal operations of the university, or infringes on the rights of members of the university community.

-- Failure to comply with directions of, or interference with, any university official or any public safety officer while acting in the performance of his/her duties.
+- Failure to comply with directions of, or interference with, any university official or any public safety officer while acting in the performance of their duties.

 The university judicial process is designed to be educational rather than adversarial.
 This process is designed to help students make wise choices, reflect on the consequences of their actions, and express personal accountability now and in their future.
-Therefore, when a student is found responsible for a violation of the Student Code of Conduct, he/she will receive a disciplinary sanction and an educational stipulation to help him/her learn from their experiences.
+Therefore, when a student is found responsible for a violation of the Student Code of Conduct, the student will receive a disciplinary sanction and an educational stipulation to help them learn from their experiences.

 Disciplinary Sanctions and Educational Stipulations